- I. The basics of the Supply Chain Act

 1. What specific obligations are contained in the Act?

-Initially, it is important to strive for transparency, to understand the company's own supply chain and to analyse risks.
+Initially, it is important to strive for transparency, to understand the undertaking’s own supply chain and to analyse risks.
 Enterprises must thus first identify the parts of their own business area that pose particularly high human rights and environment-related risks.
-They must do so for their direct suppliers as well.
 For indirect suppliers, risk analysis must be undertaken if an enterprise has actual indications that suggest a violation of a human rights-related or an environment-related obligation at indirect suppliers to be possible (substantiated knowledge).
 In addition to what enterprises themselves have learned, actual indications of this may include reports on poor human rights situations in the production regions, the fact that a supplier is in a sector at particular risk of human rights or environment-related violations, and information from the competent authority.
+Moreover, an enterprise must consider indirect suppliers as part of its ad hoc risk analysis if it must expect a significantly changed or expanded risk situation in the supply chain, for example due to the introduction of new products, projects or a new business field.

-When an enterprise has actual indications that an indirect supplier may be violating human rights obligations or environment-related obligations in more distant parts of the supply chain, appropriate preventive measures must be laid down vis-à-vis the party responsible.
+When an enterprise has actual indications that an indirect supplier may be violating human rights obligations or environment-related obligations in more distant parts of the supply chain, it has to carry out a risk analysis immediately (see above) and, based on the result, lay down appropriate preventive measures vis-à-vis the party responsible.
 These include implementation of control measures, support in the prevention and avoidance of a risk or the implementation of sector-specific or cross-sector initiatives to which the enterprise is a party.
 When violations are imminent or have already occurred, a prevention, cessation or minimisation concept must be drawn up and implemented.

 Enterprises must also either establish an internal complaint mechanism or participate in a corresponding external complaint mechanism that allows both direct victims and those with information about potential or actual violations to point out risks and violations.